hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 For POST, PUT and PATCH requests, the simulator performs limited verification of the query, modifies the requested endpoint and sends back a `204 No Content` status code with no associated body.
 For the same request, a real Redfish service performs additional verification and sends back a non-empty response body with a `20X` status code.

-The different behavior of the simulator, compared to a real iLO 5 Redfish service can be illustrated with a PATCH request for modifying the `IndicatorLED` resource of a computer chassis.
+The different behavior of the simulator, compared to a real iLO 5 Redfish service, can be illustrated with a PATCH request for modifying the `IndicatorLED` resource of a computer chassis.
 The authorized values for this parameter are defined by the DMTF in the Chassis Redfish schema.
 For an iLO 5 with firmware version 2.30, the [implemented schema](http://redfish.dmtf.org/schemas/v1/Chassis.v1_10_2.json#/definitions/IndicatorLED) specifies the following possible values: `unknown`, `Lit`, `Blinking`, `Off`.
 A physical iLO 5 complains if you supply a value different from what the schema proposes.
-However, the DMTF Redfish Mockup Server accepts any string as shown in the following screenshot.
+However, the DMTF Redfish Mockup Server accepts any string, as shown in the following screenshot.

-The code of this picture sends a `PATCH` request with and invalid value (`Foo`) toward an iLO 5 simulator.
+The command shown in the screen shot below show the sending of a `PATCH` request with an invalid value (`Foo`) toward an iLO 5 simulator.
 The simulator performs the patch action and responds with status code `204`.
 The last command of shows that the action has been successfully performed.

 ![PATCH an invalid property in the DMTF Redfish Mockup Server](/img/fooindicatorled.png "PATCH an invalid property in the DMTF Redfish Mockup Server")